 Below are a few manufacturing opportunities that we have previously covered on Frugal Flyer.
 This is not an exhaustive list of opportunities that are out there when it comes to manufactured spending.
-Integrate yourself into your local churning community through meet-ups and events to expand your knowledge of these opportunities.
+Integrate yourself into your local miles and points community through meet-ups and events to expand your knowledge of these opportunities.

 Reloadable PayPower Mastercard

 The reloadable PayPower Mastercard is one of the most well-known manufactured spending methods in Canada and has been utilized for years by many miles and points enthusiasts.
 This method involves paying a small fee to load a PayPower MasterCard via your credit card at a participating location, such as a grocery store.
 The funds loaded are then liquidated back to cash, resulting in the spend remaining on your credit card and the cash in your bank account, ready to pay off your credit card bill.

 There are a few different ways you can liquidate the funds on your PayPower card, such as bill payments and ATMs.
 Bill payments are the suggested way to go when it comes to liquidating, as withdrawing at ATMs comes with additional limits and fees, in addition to a greater risk of being banned from the service due to abuse.